 Spend time doing your research on the different Universities as the courses can vary a lot.
 Some have more of a traditional way of teaching involving lectures, others use tutorials where clinical problems are solved in small groups of students (problem based learning).
 Also it is useful to find out at what stage of the medical degree they let you see patients.
 Some let you from Year 1 and others are much later.
 It is all personal preference so just make sure it suits you!

 Top Tip 2, QMUL Medical Student

 Researching thoroughly is vital.
 There are no opportunities for you to transfer from one Medicine or Dentistry course to another one.
 Be aware QMUL and other institutions do not accept any re-sits.
-Attend Guardian health at universities to gain a full understanding of what they are like and prepare questions in advance.
+Attend Open Days at universities to gain a full understanding of what they are like and prepare questions in advance.
 Alongside undertaking your research and gaining work experience also look at the points above under 'secondary school students' and ensure you have completed these suggested activities.

 You will need to give yourself enough time to revise for the tests but don’t book them too close to the deadline in case you are ill and have to rearrange.

 - Explores attributes necessary for health care professionals

 - No revision required but question practise strongly advised (see UKCAT website)